 Now, memguard is not meant to absolutely guarantee the security of the data, but it is the best that you can reasonably hope to achieve.
 If you have a suggestion for improvement, feel free to open a pull-request: contributions are welcome.

-Like what you’ve read?
-Let me know on Twitter!
+Like what you’ve read or have something to say?
+Contact me on Twitter!